kylewelsby/thriva-code-challenge/NOTES.md

 I got around it by not demanding too much from the current codebase installation and just working with the defined Vue Test Utils which have been changed a few times since finding unique ways to unit test components over the years.

+## 2020-08-25 09:15:00

+I managed to get Tasks 1-3 completed last night and had to step away from the computer.

+This morning I'm committing last nights work and working on finishing the final tasks.